Here’s what we know about COVID-19 and vitamin D

 Only a small number of foods naturally contain vitamin D. If you want to focus on bringing more vitamin D into your diet, think eggs, fatty fish, and fortified products.

-If your diet tends to be low in vitamin D, taking a supplement can help ensure you’re getting enough, says Jaclyn London, WW’s head of nutrition and wellness.
+If your diet tends to be low in vitamin D, taking a supplement can help ensure you’re getting enough, says Jackie London, WW’s head of nutrition and wellness.
 First, chat with your doctor to make sure a supplement makes sense in your overall wellness plan.

 Vitamin D and your health